-Washers and dryers need to be replaced roughly every 10 years and it’s an inconvenient project that no one looks forward to.
+Washers and dryers need to be replaced roughly every 10 years and figuring out how to get rid of your old appliances is an inconvenient project that no one looks forward to.

 Appliances need to be properly disposed of, preferably recycled.

 We’ve gathered everything you need to know if you have an old washer or dryer that you need to get rid of.

 - Hire a Junk Removal Company

 Hire a Junk Removal Company

 The easiest way to get rid of an old, broken-down washer or dryer is to hire a junk removal service.
 Not all junk removal companies will recycle appliances, but the ones that do can usually be in and out of your house in under 30 minutes.

 Hiring a junk removal company to get rid of your washer/dryer is affordable, fast, and requires zero labor on your end.
 Here's how it works...

 - Get in touch with at least 2-3 local junk removal providers in your area for quotes.
 You can search your zip code on Hometown to quickly request free quotes from multiple providers and easily compare pricing, availability, and customer service.

 - After comparing each service provider, hire the best junk removal company and schedule your washer and dryer pick-up.